t6s/tpp2021/index.md

    Holger Thies @ Kyoto University<br/>
    IFP  (Intuitionistic Fixed Point Logic) is a proof system developed mainly by U. Berger and collaborators
-   (M. Seisenberger, O. Petrovska, H. Tsuiki).
+   (M. Seisenberger, O. Petrovska, H. Tsuiki).<br/>
    IFP extends intuitionistic first-order logic by strictly positive inductive and coinductive definitions and it is particularly well-suited for proofs over abstract mathematical structures such as  real numbers.
-   IFP further allows  program extraction based on a uniform realizability interpretation which can e.g. be used to extract certified programs for exact real computation.
+   IFP further allows  program extraction based on a uniform realizability interpretation which can e.g. be used to extract certified programs for exact real computation.<br/>
-   In this talk we present some recent work on progress on implementing IFP style proofs on top of Coq's dependent type theory and investigate the possibility of program extraction from such proofs.
+   In this talk we present some recent work on progress on implementing IFP style proofs on top of Coq's dependent type theory and investigate the possibility of program extraction from such proofs.<br/>
    (The talk is based on j.w.w.
 Sewon Park and Hideki Tsuiki)

 * 15:25 - 16:10 ** Formal proofs related to incremental Merkle trees ** (30 + 15 min) <br/>